npranav7619/CTF_Writeups/prometeoCTF_2023/README.md

 Finally used cyberchef to decrypt using the following receipe

    (N-ZA-Mn-za-m0-9+/=)

 PrometeoCTF{3_F4ct0r_4uth_lmf40}

-Overall this CTF was fun...We got to 17th position
+Overall this CTF was fun...
+We got to 17th position